fin3ss3g0d/evilgophish/README.md

 - The live feed page hooks a websocket for events with `JavaScript` and you **DO NOT** need to refresh the page.
 If you refresh the page, you will **LOSE** all events up to that point.

+## Google reCAPTCHA v2 Setup

+A `Google reCAPTCHA v2` implementation was created to help defend against bots.
+If this option is enabled, a visitor will have to complete a challenge before being granted access to a lure.

+1. First, sign up for an API key pair here: [Google recaptcha admin](http://www.google.com/recaptcha/admin)
+2. Next, start `evilginx2` with the `-captcha` flag and supply the public/private key separated by a `:`.
+For example:

+`./evilginx2 -feed -g ../gophish/gophish.db -captcha <PUB_KEY>:<PRIV_KEY>`

 ## Phishlets Surprise

 Included in the `evilginx2/phishlets` folder are four custom phishlets not included in [evilginx2](https://github.com/kgretzky/evilginx2).